shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Many people asked us that, and these discussions have not been too fruitful.

-First of all, note that a far more efficient way of earning money is to request it from people (whether online or in reallife) in exchange for sessions of education and entertainment.
+First of all, note that a far more efficient way of earning money than working as a grunt software developer, is to request it from people (whether online or in reallife) in exchange for sessions of education and entertainment.
 These have also been called "philosophy / comedy", "geeking out", or even "love / knowledge".